Pidgeot/python-lnp/docs/developer.rst

 Acquiring the source code
 =========================
-The source code is available at `Bitbucket <https://bitbucket.org/Pidgeot/python-lnp>` in the form of a Mercurial repository.
+The source code is available at `Github <https://github.com/Pidgeot/python-lnp>`.

-In addition to Bitbucket and Mercurial, a Git mirror is available on `Github <https://github.com/Pidgeot/python-lnp>`.

-If you wish to contribute to PyLNP development, you are free to submit pull requests to whichever of these two repositories you prefer.
-Changes made on one automatically get synced to the other, usually within 15 minutes.
+If you wish to contribute to PyLNP development, a pull request will be much appreciated.

 Coding guidelines
 =================